fluent/fluent-bit-docs/pipeline/inputs/forward.md

 | Tag_Prefix          | Prefix incoming tag with the defined value.|  |
 | Tag                 | Override the tag of the forwarded events with the defined value.|  |

+### TLS / SSL

+Forward input plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the [Transport Security](../../administration/transport-security.md) section.

 ## Getting Started

 In order to receive Forward messages, you can run the plugin from the command line or through the configuration file as shown in the following examples.